Notary Public Guide

 New Seal: Your new commission will have a new expiration date.
 You must order an updated notary seal reflecting the new expiration date — using a seal with an expired date is not permissible.

 If your commission expires before you complete the renewal process, your authority to notarize lapses immediately.
 Any notarizations performed after the expiration date are invalid.
-In this case, you would need to re-apply as if you were a new applicant (including completing the 3-hour education course if required) rather than renewing.
-Avoid this gap by starting the renewal process early.
+In this case, you would need to re-apply as if you were a new applicant rather than renewing.
+Avoid this gap by starting early and using the Ohio notary renewal checklist.

 Electronic Notarization